Rochdale child sex abuse ring: Abuse

 Victims were physically assaulted and raped by as many as five men at a time, or obliged to have sex with "several men in a day, several times a week".
 The victims, plied with drugs and alcohol, were passed around friends and family, and taken to various locations in the north of England, including Rochdale, Oldham, Nelson, Bradford and Leeds.
 The abusers paid small sums of money for the encounters.
 One 13-year-old victim recounted that, after being forced to have sex in exchange for vodka, her abuser immediately raped her again and gave her £40 to not say anything about the incident.
 Among the incidents recorded by the police were a 15-year-old victim too drunk to recall being raped by 20 men, one after the other; and another victim so drunk that she vomited over the side of the bed as she was being raped by two men.
 One 13-year-old victim had an abortion after becoming pregnant.

-Trial and sentences
+The first trial

+The first major successful criminal prosecution of a grooming gang linked to Rochdale came in 2010 when nine men were convicted and jailed for abusing a 14-year-old girl from the town.
+The offending was said to have taken place in 2008.
+A number of linked, separate trials took place at Manchester Crown Court and the hearings heard how the girl went missing from home and was sexually exploited by a number of men, all of whom were of Asian heritage.
+The girl had been plied with drugs and alcohol and taken to Manchester to be abused different men.

+The perpetrators had been living in different areas of Greater Manchester before being jailed, including Hulme, Stretford, Gorton, Fallowfield and Rochdale.
+They were convicted of sexual activity with a child, controlling a child prostitute, facilitating child prostitution and paying for sexual services with a child and were jailed for between six months and seven years.